-Go to any rental car counter and ask the attendant for the least expensive vehicle available, and chances are you'll be handed the keys to a Nissan Versa.
+If you went to any rental car counter and asked the attendant for the least expensive vehicle available, you'd probably be handed the keys to a Nissan Versa.
 For the past several years, Nissan's smallest vehicle in the US carried the distinction of being the least expensive new car on the market and with that honor, it became known as the car you rented for $15 per day but never ever considered owning.

-For the 2020 model year, Nissan has completely revamped the Versa with an all-new third-generation model.
-It may no longer be the least expensive car in the US (that honor now goes to the Mitsubishi Mirage) but the Versa has been improved in every measurable way and is now the most compelling model in a rather uninspiring subcompact sedan class.
-With a more powerful engine, improved styling, and a radical new interior, this new Versa looks like a winner on paper.
-To see how it fairs in the real world, Nissan sent us a fully-optioned Versa SR to test for a week.
+For the 2020 model year, Nissan has completely revamped the Versa sedan with an all-new third-generation model.
+It may no longer be the least expensive car in the USA (that honor now goes to the Mitsubishi Mirage) but the Versa has been improved in every measurable way and is now the most compelling model in a rather uninspiring subcompact sedan class.
+With a more powerful engine, improved styling, and a radically new interior, this new Nissan Versa looks like a winner on paper.
+To see how it fairs in the real world, Nissan sent us a fully-optioned Versa SR to test drive for a week.

 Continuously Variable Automatic (CVT)